The trick to a positive long-distance bus trip is to be prepared. If you’re not, you may walk away feeling miserable, tired, and resentful.

 Once you’ve decided on your budget and comfort levels, it’s important to think about timing.
 Some travelers are not comfortable with arriving in a new city in the middle of the night.
 One solution is to take an overnight bus, this way you arrive in the morning and you also save on the cost of a hostel stay.

 As noted already, always try to go to the bus station itself to purchase your ticket.
 It will almost always be cheaper than from your hostel or a travel agent.

 Selecting a seat

 Selecting a seat on a bus is just as important as selecting a seat in a movie theatre.
-If you’re prone to motion sickness it’s best to sit in the middle or back of the bus where you’re far from the big front windows.
-Depending on the country you are in, the back of the bus can be pretty noisy, so take that into account if you are hoping to get some sleep.
+If you’re prone to motion sickness, it’s best to sit in the middle or back of the bus where you’re far from the big front windows.
+Depending on the country you are in, the back of the bus can be noisy and bumpy, so take that into account if you are hoping to get some sleep.